 The AMA’s Political Action Committee (AMPAC) Political Education Programs provide politically-minded physicians with the tools they need to run effective campaigns.
-Learn about AMPAC’s Campaign School and Candidate Workshop.
+Learn about AMPAC’s Campaign School and AMPAC's Candidate Workshop.

 The AMA has developed the Very Influential Physician (VIP) grassroots program to help physicians, residents and medical students take on a leadership role in grassroots activities and to build and leverage the contacts they have with their elected officials to advance our shared agenda on Capitol Hill.

 If you have a relationship with a member of Congress or their staff, whether it’s a personal friendship, serving as a campaign volunteer or working together in a professional capacity, and your aim is to develop a better relationship with them, we want to help you in this process and enable you to maximize the value of these key contacts.

 Together with other AMA VIPs, you will have the opportunity to personally educate and engage members of Congress on issues important to organized medicine.
 You are a trusted source to them and, as an authority on health care, they will listen to what you have to say.